Skip to main content Skip to footer

 Scanning range: Will the reader be inches away from the barcode?
 Or further?
 And is there the possibility of obstacles in the way like dust?
 These and more can affect the abilities of the reader.

 Connectivity: How will you transfer information between the barcode scanner and its database?
-While some readers plug into industrial computers via USB-C cables, others use Wi-Fi.
+While some readers plug into rugged mini PCs via USB-C cables, others use Wi-Fi.
 Both have advantages and disadvantages.

 Durability: Where and how the barcode scanner is used can affect its longevity.
 For example, handheld scanners for warehouse use must be durable enough to withstand being dropped and banged against objects.
 Presentation scanners like the ones used at most grocery stores will not need to be so ruggedly built.